 I felt like I was going to collapse a few times during the 63 miles but this was more than appropriate.
 When I saw the second stop was across from a cemetery I found it funny to see bikes standing along the edge.
 It was as if they knew I was coming.

-Round Rock Salt Lick Ride.
+Every stop we made we got a chance to listen to others complain about the wind.
+Patti may have complained about the wind once but that is only because it blew the sweat off my face and onto her. =) Now, don't get me wrong, the wind was strong but it just does not compare to the winds in the Hutto area when you ride the Round Rock Salt Lick Ride.
 There were so many trees in Bastrop that it gave you shelter long enough to get ready for the next gust.
 You don't get that kind of break in Hutto.
 So, if you'll listen I would choose to complain about the hills.
 Not that they were bad or unfortunate, the hills were just a real challenge and I am a better cyclist because of them.

 If you haven't been fortunate enough to meet our buddy Patti, I encourage you to join her meetup.
 She really helped me get over the last few hills of the day.
 I chased her often and we had some great conversation.
 We haven't known each other long but my kids love her - they feel like she could be one of my sisters.